stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-This timer is used by the _animator_ which is a playable that interpolates an _animation_ over a given duration:
+This timer is used by an _animator_ which interpolates an _animation_ over a given duration:

 ```java
 public class Animator extends AbstractPlayable implements Frame.Listener {